 A Breath Prayer is Like a Smile to God!

 A reader of the Soul Shepherding Blog asked me for help in learning how to do a Breath Prayer.
 My recent post, God’s Word to Me (based on my meditations from Psalm 19), included a few Breath Prayers.
-Let’s take one as example of using a Breath Prayer rhythm to help you meditate on Scripture and rest in God’s presence: “Jesus… I smile in your light.”
+Let’s take one as an example of using a Breath Prayer rhythm to help you meditate on Scripture and rest in God’s presence: “Jesus… I smile in your light.”

 This easy and joyful prayer is a deep and profound response to God’s Kingdom in our midst!